IceyLeagons/ResourceHost/README.md

 WIP!
 Please do not use this software just yet!
-There are some security and DoS/spamming features to be implemented.
+There are some security and DoS/spamming prevention features to be implemented.